MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 All MicroUI drawings (available in the `Painter`_ class) call a native function.
 These native functions are already implemented (in the :ref:`section_drawings_cco` for the Embedded VEE Port and in the :ref:`Front Panel <section_drawings_sim>` for the Simulator).
-These implementations use the Graphics Engine' software algorithms to perform the drawings.
+These implementations use the Graphics Engine's software algorithms to perform the drawings.

 Each drawing can be overwritten independently in the VEE Port:

 - to use another software algorithm (custom algorithm, no third-party library, etc.),
 - to use a GPU to perform the operation,
-- to target a destination whose format is different than the display buffer format,
+- to target a destination whose format is different from the display buffer format,
 - etc.

 The MicroUI native drawing functions are listed in ``LLUI_PAINTER_impl.h`` and ``LLDW_PAINTER_impl.h`` (for the `Drawing`_ library) for the Embedded VEE Port and, respectively, ``LUIPainter.java`` and ``LLDWPainter.java`` for the Simulation VEE Port.

 The implementation must handle many constraints: synchronization between drawings, Graphics Engine notification, MicroUI `GraphicsContext`_ clip and colors, dirty flush area, etc.
 The principle of implementing a MicroUI drawing function is described in the chapter :ref:`section_drawings_custom`.

+.. _section_drawings_destination_format:

 Destination Format
 ==================